 Buying Used And Refurbished Mac

 You may have deep pockets or just a tight budget that lets you buy only the base model of the Mac you like.

 However, if you go for a refurbished or used MacBook or iMac, you might be able to get better specifications and save some money.
 So If you’re considering it, check out our checklist of everything you need to check before buying a used Mac.

 So, Which Mac Is The Perfect Mac For YOU?

-Let go of portability for a bigger screen, and you can have yourself an iMac.
+Let go of portability for a bigger screen, and you can have an iMac.
 If you want to spend even less, a Mac Mini is the answer.
-Then we have the Mac Studio, which makes the Mac Pro look bad and I won’t even bother saying why you should or shouldn’t get it.
-Lastly, there’s the Mac Pro, and I don’t recommend it to anyone, because the current one is the outgoing model and will soon be replaced with Apple silicon.
+Then we have the Mac Studio, which makes the Mac Pro look bad, and I won’t even bother saying why you should or shouldn’t get it.
+Lastly, there’s the Mac Pro, and I don’t recommend it to anyone because the current one is the outgoing model and will soon be replaced with Apple silicon.

-Bottom line, when I tell you which mac should you buy, I’m offering an outline of what each of these Macs does well.
+Bottom line, when I tell you which Mac you should buy, I’m offering an outline of what each Mac does well.
 You can read through the different models above and see which one fits your needs.
 And if you find this helpful, or think I skipped something, let me know in the comments below.